geaz/emu-chip-8/README.md

-# A CHIP-8 emulator written in C++ (WIP)
+# A CHIP-8 emulator written in C++

 This project was done to learn how to write a simple emulator, get a bettter understanding of CPUs and to learn a bit of C++.

-Because I wanted to show some debug information, I was forced to learn a bit of OpenGL (core mode), too.
+Because I wanted to display some debug information, I was forced to learn a bit of OpenGL (core mode), too.
 I wrote a small "screen" framework for OpenGL.
 The CHIP-8 output, memory debugger and register debugger are all seperate "screens", added to the OpenGL window by defining a simple grid layout.
 The grid layout is very naive, but enough to be used by this application.
 It also includes a simple resource manager to load shaders and fonts.